 - This was the same thing they received when they bought the property.

 - They paid for a title insurance policy when they purchased the property, which ensures a clear title and protects them from any issues (should they arise).

 If you’re not certain that you have a clear title to the property you’re selling, don’t use a Warranty Deed.

 Quit Claim Deed

-With a Quit Claim Deed, the seller is offering absolutely no warranty of any kind with regard to the property’s title.
-By signing this document, the seller is simply saying,
+With a Quit Claim Deed, the seller is offering no warranty of any kind with regard to the property’s title.
+In essence, the seller isn’t even claiming to have any ownership in the first place.
+By signing this document, the seller is saying,

 “Whatever interest I may have in this property (if anything), I am transferring it to the buyer.”

 If a buyer is willing to accept this, they should really be doing their homework to ensure the property has a clear chain of title.

 Because of how open-ended this type of deed is, it has a tendency to create problems in the chain of title for future owners since it lacks any guarantees or clear statements about who owns the property.
 If the seller’s goal is to simply not guarantee the title from the beginning of time, another alternative is to issue a Special Warranty Deed (more on that below).